MANATEE & CROCODILE RESEARCH FELLOWSHIP ONLINE

 Other topics presented and discussed will include: species identification, basic statistical analysis, veterinary care of crocodiles (lecture by visiting vet), nocturnal eyeshine surveys (depending on current COVID-19 curfew restrictions), wildlife rescue calls, necropsy, science communication, and captive wildlife training methods.

 Students may apply from anywhere in the world.
-You must be fluent in English and have internet access and a computer with video playback, microphone, and sound.
-No experience with avian medicine is necessary.
+You must be fluent in English and have internet fast enough for video calls (minimum 1Mbps) and a computer with video playback, microphone, and sound.
+No experience with zoo or veterinary medicine is required.

 PROGRAM DATES AND MEETING TIMES

-- During the fellowship, you’ll meet every Monday and Wednesday 6-7pm ET
+- During the fellowship, you’ll meet every Monday and Wednesday 11am-1pm ET

-- Office hours during the fellowship will be Thursdays 11am-2pm ET
+- Office Hours by appointment on Thursdays 11am-2pm ET

 Virtual office hours for one-on-one time with CRC staff will be available.
 Each fellowship session is limited to 20 fellows to ensure substantial customized mentorship.

-Since COVID-19 disrupted many students’ travel and educational plans for Summer 2020, we are heavily discounting tuition to help pre-veterinary students meet their goals!
+Since COVID-19 disrupted many students’ travel and educational plans, we are heavily discounting tuition to help pre-veterinary students meet their goals!

 - All instruction directly from experts